bmcilw1/DataStructuresAndAlgosPractice/LongestIncreasingSubsequence/solution.md

 The longest chain is the first or the second, either one is irreverent.

-Each problem can be broken down into sub problems, and these sub-problems form a series of directed acyclic graph (DAG).
+Each problem can be broken down into sub problems, and these sub-problems form a series of directed acyclic graphs (DAG).
+It's directed because we can only go one way through the graph.
+It's acyclic because there are no edges going to prior elements or creating loops.
 This is the first telltale characteristic of a DP problem.

 Now, let's see what happens when we add more elements to the end of the list, on the end that's pointed to by the DAG.